Curves in characteristic 2 with non-trivial 2-torsion: Connections with the rank of the Hasse-Witt matrix

 (see right before Remark~\ref{hereagain}) seems rather equation-specific.
 However, it is easy to show that automorphisms of $\text{Tor}_k(\Delta)$ cannot alter whether (\ref{condi}) is satisfied or not.
 For instance, in the case of smooth plane projective curves of odd degree $d \geq 3$, one verifies that if

 is such that $c_{i,j} = 0$ as soon as both $i$ and $j$ are odd, then applying a linear change of variables does not affect this.
 This suggests that something more fundamental is going on.
-In Conjecture~\ref{hassewittconjecture} below we will formulate a guess for a geometric interpretation of condition (\ref{condi}), involving the rank of the Hasse-Witt matrix (or of the Cartier-Manin operator, if one prefers).
-We will prove this guess in a number of special cases.
-Our main references on the Hasse-Witt matrix are \cite{manin,serre,stohrvoloch}.
+In Conjecture~\ref{hassewittconjecture} below we formulate a guess for a geometric interpretation of condition (\ref{condi}), involving the rank of the Hasse-Witt matrix, and prove this guess in a number of special cases.
+Our main references on the Hasse-Witt matrix are \cite{manin,serre,stohrvoloch}.\footnote{More precisely, we follow~\cite[p.\,54]{stohrvoloch} and view the Hasse-Witt matrix as the Frobenius-conjugate transpose of the matrix of the \emph{Cartier-Manin operator} with respect to a basis of the space of regular differentials.
+The default definition of the Hasse-Witt matrix instead considers the \emph{Frobenius operator} acting on cohomology.
+Taking the Cartier-Manin detour was recently advised against by Achter and Howe~\cite{warning}, because it easily leads to misuses of Frobenius as a semilinear operator.
+But in this section we are only interested in the rank of the Hasse-Witt matrix, which is equal to the rank of the Cartier-Manin operator, so we stay out of the danger zone.}

 Here is a first fact:

 \begin{lemma} Let $k$ be a perfect field of characteristic $2$, let $\Delta$ be a two-dimensional lattice polygon satisfying the conditions of Lemma~\ref{combinatoriclemma}, and let $f = \sum_{(i,j) \in \ZZ^2} c_{i,j} x^i y^j \, \in k[x^{\pm 1}, y^{\pm 1}]$ be a $\Delta$-non-degenerate (or $\Delta$-toric) Laurent polynomial.
 Let \begin{itemize} \item $g$ be the genus of $C_f'$, i.e.\ $g = \# (\Delta^{(1)} \cap \mathbf{Z}^2)$, and \item $\rho$ be the number of solutions $(i_0,j_0) \in \Delta \cap \mathbf{Z}^2$ to the system of congruences (\ref{congs}). \end{itemize} If $c_{i_0,j_0} = 0$ for every such solution, then the rank of the Hasse-Witt matrix of $C'_f$ is at most $g - \rho$. \end{lemma}